Keyboard shortcuts

 • ClickHouseDatabase::from_client — from a user-managed clickhouse::Client.

-Schema introspection uses DESCRIBE TABLE and maps ClickHouse types to Arrow via ch_type_to_arrow, handling Nullable(…) and LowCardinality(…) wrappers, decimal variants, enums, and date/time types.
+Schema introspection queries system.columns (filtered by table and currentDatabase()) and maps ClickHouse types to Arrow via ch_type_to_arrow, handling Nullable(…) and LowCardinality(…) wrappers, decimal variants, enums, and date/time types.

 Adding a New Backend